fhats/chef-atheme-services/README.md

 # chef-atheme-services

-TODO: Enter the cookbook description here.
+TODO: Documentation forthcoming.
+Reading the attributes files may get you off to a start.